-According to the Solar Futures Study, solar capacity will need to grow from 5% of the U.S. electricity supply in 2022 to 40% by 2035 and 45% by 2050.
-This will require the United States to install 30 gigawatts alternating current (GW{ac}) of solar power by 2025 and ramp up to 60 GW{ac} per year from 2025 to 2030.
-With supportive policies, electrification, and aggressive cost reductions, solar energy could provide 1 terawatt (TW) of solar electricity capacity to the grid by 2035 and 1.6 TW of capacity by 2050.
-Preliminary modeling shows that decarbonizing the
+In September 2021, DOE released the Solar Futures Study, 2 which provides a vision for solar power's role in cost-effectively contributing to the nation's decarbonization goals.
+According to the Solar Futures Study, solar power will need to grow from supplying 5% of U.S. electricity demand in 2022 to 40% by 2035.
+This will require the United States to install 30 gigawatts alternating current (GW{ac}) of solar generation capacity each year between now and 2025 and ramp up to 60 GW{ac} per year from 2025 to 2030.
+With supportive policies, electrification, and aggressive cost reductions, solar installations in the United States could supply 1 terawatt (TW{ac}) of generating capacity for the power grid by 2035 and 1.6 TW{ac} of capacity by 2050.